Qantas ponders customer incentives to boost COVID-19 vaccination rates - News Break

 Qantas ponders customer incentives to boost COVID-19 vaccination rates

-Qantas Airways Ltd (QAN.AX) said on Friday it was considering a plan to reward customers who have received both doses of a COVID-19 vaccine with incentives like frequent flyer points or flight vouchers to help boost vaccination rates in Australia.
+SYDNEY, May 28 (Reuters) - Qantas Airways Ltd said on Friday it was considering a plan to reward customers who have received both doses of a COVID-19 vaccine with incentives like frequent flyer points or flight vouchers to help boost vaccination rates in Australia.

 Qantas is currently selling tickets to destinations like the United States, Britain and Japan from late December though that could be further postponed as the Australian government has said borders may remain closed until mid-2022.